nerdCopter/OpenDRS/README.md

 The project consists of a modular, two-part system to separate analysis from execution:

 *   **`Get-OpenDrsRecommendation.ps1`**: A read-only "engine" that analyzes cluster health and generates migration recommendations.
-*   **`Invoke-OpenDrsMigration.ps1`**: An "executor" that consumes recommendations from the engine and performs the actual VM migrations.
+*   **`Invoke-OpenDrsMigration.ps1`**: An "executor" that consumes recommendations from the analysis engine and performs the actual VM migrations.

 Both scripts feature intelligent connection management - they detect existing vCenter connections and only connect/disconnect when necessary.
-This enables efficient chaining and pipeline usage.
+This enables efficient chaining and variable assignment workflows.

 The scripts automatically detect hosts in maintenance mode or entering maintenance mode and generate evacuation recommendations that take priority over normal DRS analysis.
 Maintenance mode evacuations bypass all rules and ensure rapid VM evacuation.